Chart Color Schemes

 The level of residential development activity in Franklin is very low in comparison to the average area assessed nationally by AreaSearch

-Franklin has had minimal development with just one approval over the five years from 2016 to 2021.
-This reflects a fully developed suburb with limited opportunities for new construction.
-The absence of new supply generally supports demand for established properties and can contribute to price stability.
+Franklin has had minimal development activity with just one approved project over the five years from 2016 to 2021.
+This indicates a mature, established suburb where available land for new construction is limited.
+For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.

 Frequently Asked Questions - Development